sundaresanv2004/E-Vote/README.md

 - Python 3 installed on your system
 - The `flet`, `pandas`, `cryptography` librarys installed on your system
 - An active internet connection

-### Installation

-To install E-Vote, follow these simple steps:

-1. Clone the repository to your local machine.
-2. Install following library (using "pip install library_name" command).
-- `flet`
-- `pandas`
-- `cryptography`
-3. Open the command prompt/terminal and navigate to the directory where the application is stored.
-4. Run the `main.py` file to launch the application.

 ### Usage